 No, in terms of taste, there is no difference between a bone-in or boneless ribeye.
 The difference lies in the cooking process; the bone in steak acts as an insulator, causing the meat near the bone to cook slower than the rest of the steak.
 As a result, the portion of the steak near the bone tends to be less cooked than the rest.

-However, we understand that the presentation of a bone-in steak is much more enjoyable.
+However, I understand that the presentation of a bone-in steak is much more enjoyable.
 That’s why you often find bone-in ribeye steaks featured in restaurants, steakhouses, or special lunch and dinner menus.

 Yes, the ribeye steak falls into the category of more expensive cuts of beef.
 Its price can vary from a few dozen dollars to several hundred, especially for premium options like wagyu ribeye steak.
 The cost is impacted by various factors, with the grade of beef playing a significant role.
 Additionally, the location and the vendor from whom you purchase the steak also contribute to its overall price.